xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/classes_and_attributes.md

   <div class="column" markdown="span"><b>Display as blocks</b>![541-block-representation-cus.png]({{site.baseurl}}/attachments/ref_7b4wR1ex/541-block-representation-cus.png)</div>
 </div>

-If necessary, a store administrator can change the display mode of an attribute directly on the attributes listing page in the **Classes & attributes** section of the store Admin area.
+If necessary, a store administrator can change the display mode of an attribute directly on a product class attributes listing page in the **Classes & attributes** section of the store Admin area.

 For this purpose a store admin should:
-1. Locate the attribute to be edited in the list of product class attributes
+1. Locate the attribute to be edited in the list of product class attributes.
 2. Check the value of the **Display as** column for this attribute.
-3. Click on the value and choose the correct one in the drop-down.
+3. Click on the value and select an alternative in the drop-down.
+There are only two options - selectbox and blocks.
 4. Click **Save changes** at the bottom of the listing page.

 ### Adding Product Class Attirbute(s) to Filters